cjwit/rhythm/README.md

   * Examples 9 and 10: add mute buttons for the pulse
   * Example 12 and 14: switch pulse button
   * Example 15a: mute loop at start, adjust volume, stop loops after appropriate number
+  * Example 19: new audio file, find a way to have it continue playing

 ### Code